 In simple words, Pickleball courts are typically 34 ft wide by 64 ft long with a 12 ft setback at the front wall and an 8 ft setback at the net.

 A Pickleball court for singles is a court that measures 20 ft x 44 ft (6.1 m × 13.4 m).
 It is distributed in half by a net that sits 34 inches high for women and 36 inches for men on the sidelines and 34 inches (0.86 m) high at the center.

 Another 7-inch white line, called the kitchen line, extends from the center of each sideline to mark off the non-volley zone.
 This standard pickleball court is almost the same size as a doubles badminton court.

 Residential Pickleball court dimensions are usually used the same for both doubles and singles.
 So the standard courts are 44 ft long and 20 feet wide.

 So the total area required for a pickleball court is around 880 sq. ft.

 The average cost of building a standard personal pickleball court:

-You can make your own residential pickleball court using some simple materials like rope, stakes, twine, spray paint, line painting, etc. You also have an option to buy ready-made equipment if you want to save time and exertion.
+You can make your own residential pickleball court using simple materials like rope, stakes, twine, spray paint, line painting, etc. You also have the option to buy ready-made equipment if you want to save time and exertion.

 The cost of a backyard pickleball court depends on the type of surface you choose and whether you have an existing concrete surface.
 So it’s not a big deal to give your personal pickleball court setup.